-For the eighth year in a row, The Heritage Hotel Manila participated in the Earth Hour.
+The Heritage Hotel Manila team demonstrated 100% readiness to rapidly respond to fire emergencies and checked the good working condition of the hotel's fire detection and alarm system during our Annual Fire Drill and Disaster Preparedness Program.
+For year 2014, the Fire Protection and Disaster Preparedness Trainings were conducted last April 24 and 25 and the actual Fire Drill was conducted last May 30.
+Guests and employees Appointment of Safety Officer The Heritage Hotel Manila puts premium on maintaining the health and safety of its guests and employees by appointing a Safety Officer to come up with programs suitable in the operations.
+Mr. Gilbert Balajadia of Engineering Department was trained last August 18-22, 2014 and is on the process of accreditation as Safety Practitioner from the Department of Labor & Employment (DOLE).
+Guests and employees Earth Hour For the seventh year in a row, The Heritage Hotel Manila participated in the Earth Hour conducted last 29 March 2014.
 Through this participation, the hotel had switched off its interior and exterior lights as well as applied the use of candles at the Riviera Cafe for one hour.
 This participation corresponded to the call for the international community to mobilize action against global warming and climate change.
-Environment Coastal Clean up Day Heritage Hotel Manila showed its commitment to the environment when staff and management joined in the Annual 2015 International Coastal Cleanup to clean litter and trash along the Manila Bay coastline.
+Environment Coastal Clean up Day Heritage Hotel Manila showed its commitment to the environment when staff and management joined in the Annual 2014 International Coastal Cleanup to clean litter and trash along the Manila Bay coastline.
 International Coastal Cleanup is a global event initiated by Ocean Conservancy since 1986 to involve people in the removing of trash and debris from beaches, coastal regions and surrounding areas throughout the world, identify the sources of debris, and change behavioral patterns that contribute to pollution.
 Led by General Manager Mr. Eddie Yeo, the Heritage Hotel Manila team picked up trash and various litter along the Manila Bay Coastline.
-Environment Green Practices The hotel always see to incorporates daily green practices such as recycling, digitization of paper documents, and use of LED lights to reduce carbon footprint.
+Environment Green Practices The hotel alw ays see to incorporates daily green practices such as recycling, digitization of paper documents, and use of LED lights to reduce carbon footprint.
 Environment Monthly Staff Tea Party and Annual Sports Fest The Heritage Hotel Manila employees meet up every month for Tea party to celebrate the achievements and birthdays of colleagues, enjoy fun games and get recharged and inspired through inspirational messages from the General Manager.
+HR also organizes annual Sports Fest every Summer to promote active lifestyle by engaging in sports and build team work and foster camaraderie among employees.
+For year 2014, the sporstfest was held last 21 and 26 June 2014.
 Employees Internal Movement and Succession The Heritage Hotel Manila provides opportunities for employees to manage their career path through an open and spontaneous performance review.
 Department Heads are encouraged to train their staff in all scopes of their jobs, multi-tasking and taking accountabilities to prepare them for greater responsibility.
 Internal movement or promotion within department is put on public knowledge through bulletin boards and e-mails and their colleagues celebrate and congratulate them for their achievements.
-Employees
+Employees individual director, and the CEO/President.